Click to listen to the audio…

 - The Social Responsiveness Scale was completed by the child’s teachers

-NOTE : Scores in these tests are not enough to confirm a diagnosis of autism, but they do provide clues that things are amiss, because they’re measuring a child’s language skills, social communication skills and will pick up on the presence of repetitive behaviours.
+NOTE : Scores in these tests are not enough to confirm a diagnosis of autism, but they do provide clues that things are amiss, because they’re measuring a child’s language skills, social communication skills and the assessments, will pick up on the presence of repetitive behaviours.

 Nothing fishy about fishy dinners